DanielPlatnick/GANsemble/README.md

-# Official repo for the paper GANsemble for Small and Imbalanced Data Sets: A Baseline for Synthetic Microplastics Data
+# Official Repo: GANsemble for Small and Imbalanced Data Sets: A Baseline for Synthetic Microplastics Data

 ## Abstract